 This example shows how the model can be used to examine how sensitive the outlook for revenues and service spending requirements is to assumptions about grant funding, demand growth and cost growth.
 In this instance, an increase in the assumed rate of demand growth for children's social care services from 1% to 2% per year was sufficient to move from a situation where revenue growth would slightly outpace growth in service spending requirements to a situation where it would slightly lag.
-4% growth (rather than growth in line with inflation) for public health and social care grants was found to be insufficient to compensate for 1.5% growth in demand for public health services per capita and 4% as opposed to 3% annual wage growth after 2026.
+4% growth (rather than growth in line with inflation) for public health and social care grants was found to be insufficient to compensate for 1.5% growth in demand for public health services per capita and 3% growth in demand for adult social care services.